-Transportation is a major source of local air pollution that disproportionately impacts the health of people living near roadways, port facilities, industrial activity and railways communities where vulnerable populations often reside.
+Transportation is the state's number one source of greenhouse gas emissions.
+It also is a major source of local air pollution that disproportionately impacts public health in communities living near roadways, port facilities, industrial activity and railways - communities where highly impacted populations often reside.
 These populations are particularly sensitive to transportation pollution due to health, economic and other environmental factors.
+Meeting the state's emission limits will require a transformational shift in how people and goods move from place to place.

-Structural issues regarding existing transportation systems must be addressed along with the required reduction in greenhouse gas emissions.
-To create accessible, affordable, safe and sustainable mobility opportunities that work for all Washingtonians - particularly highly impacted populations which often lack historical mobility investments - our transportation system must prioritize efficiency and equity improvements.
+Structural issues regarding existing transportation systems must be addressed alongside the required reduction in greenhouse gas emissions.
+To create accessible, affordable, safe and sustainable mobility opportunities that work for all Washingtonians - particularly highly impacted populations who often lack historical mobility investments - the transportation system must prioritize efficiency and equity improvements.

-The approach outlined here uses multiple policies to achieve comprehensive benefits, including improved public health due to reduced co-pollutants, increased physical activity, reductions in traffic-related injuries,45 greater economic opportunities due to lower costs and more mobility choices and increases in quality of life in both urban and rural areas.
-A balanced approach holds the most promise to achieve the necessary outcomes - aggressive reductions in emissions and meaningful improvement in environmental and economic benefits for communities.46
+The approach outlined here uses multiple policies to achieve comprehensive benefits, including improved public health due to reduced co-pollutants, increased physical activity, reductions in trafficrelated injuries,44 greater economic opportunities due to lower costs and more mobility choices and increases in quality of life in both urban and rural areas.
+A balanced approach holds the most promise to achieve the necessary outcomes - aggressive reductions in emissions and meaningful improvement in environmental and economic benefits to communities.45